pullswitch/django-freeplay/README.rst

-django-tidbits
+django-freeplay
 ==============

-Tidbits is a Django app for managing (and allowing clients to manage) bits of content on your site that don't need the full build-out of custom apps.
-For example, that short company description in the site footer or the photo and bio of the CEO.
+Freeplay is a new approach for easily adding CMS functionality to your Django app.
+Define regions for managing (and allowing clients to manage) bits of content on your site that don't need the full build-out of custom apps.
+For example, that list of links in the footer, or the photo and bio of the CEO.
+With Freeplay, each region can contain one or many items, so you quickly gain flexible model-like functionality.

-Tidbits aims to be as simple or powerful as you need, so it uses a template approach for each area you setup and renders them with Django's template processor.
+Each bit of content gets rendered onsave with Django's template processor, so you have all the power of the Django's parser.

 Installation
 ============

-1. ``pip install django-tidbits``
+1. ``pip install django-freeplay``
-2. Add ``'tidbits'`` to your ``INSTALLED_APPS`` in your project's settings.py
+2. Add ``'freeplay'`` to your ``INSTALLED_APPS`` in your project's settings.py
-3. (Optional) Add ``(r"^admin/bits/", include("tidbits.urls_admin")),`` to
+3. (Optional) Add ``(r"^admin/freeplay/", include("freeplay.urls_admin")),`` to
    your main urls.py, before you include the admin urls
 4. Sync your db or use your migration tool of choice (recommended: `nashvegas`_)